 - The majority of the EPS assembly’s components are lightweight and compact, resulting in a reduced form factor.

 - Having electronic power steering can help cars have a variety of driving modes.
 The driver can modify the input and feedback from the steering wheel with the touch of a button.
 It can therefore be customized.

 - The engine becomes more efficient and seems more powerful because there is no pump stealing its power.

 - When it comes to electronic power steering, it has a bi-directional permanent magnet motor that is connected to the steering column or the steering gear.

 - The sensor now detects movement as the driver rotates the steering wheel, and the electric motor now helps by lessening the driver’s turning force.

 - Additionally, there are many benefits to electronic power steering over hydraulic power steering.

-Why Choose Ward Tire for Your Car’s Steering System Repair?
+Why Choose Ward Tirecraft 106 for Your Car’s Steering System Repair in Calgary?

-If you are looking for an auto repair shop to help diagnose your car’s steering or system problems, look no further than Ward Tire.
+If you are looking for an auto repair shop to help diagnose your car’s steering or system problems, look no further than Ward Tirecraft 106, in Calgary.
 Our team of knowledgeable service advisors and technicians is ready to help.
 Our team will assess your vehicle and provide you with information about the exact issues.
 We’ll help you make an informed decision about what work needs to be completed.

-If you have any questions call or visit your local Ward Tire.
-With 17 locations across Alberta and Saskatchewan theres a Ward Tire for you.
+If you have any questions, call or visit your local Ward Tirecraft 106, in Calgary.
+With locations across Alberta there’s a Ward Tirecraft 106 for you.